Code-Institute-Submissions/massjack1-Milestone-Project-1_MayResub/README.md

 * __As Manager/Developer/Student: I want to view the page for inspiration.__

-As you scroll through, you can see how everything has been simplified for better visual hierarchy & user experience.
+As you scroll through, you can see how everything has been simplified for better visual hierarchy & user experience

+* __As Manager/Developer/Student: I want to find out where the social links are for more information.__

+I really thought about making the social links relevant for the user to understand that they are mainly for contact and information rather than the social credibility.

 ##### Lighthouse
 * Another great system I used was [Lighthouse](https://developers.google.com/web/tools/lighthouse).
 It helped me test the quality of the website.
 In the beginning of finishing up on fixing some technical issues, I tested to program in different areas to improve the usability & performance.
 As I continued to improve and fix issues I ended up with these [results](./assets/images/lighthouse.png).